A:gajë:gwah dësa’nigöëwë:nye:’ (i hope it will stir your mind)

 Performances, McGuire Stage: May 14–16, 2026 [GET TICKETS]

-Simas’ abstract transdisciplinary universe rejects false dichotomies between the traditional and contemporary, the sonic and somatic, the visual and the physical, even the separations between life and art.
+Simas’s abstract, transdisciplinary universe rejects false dichotomies between the traditional and contemporary, the sonic and somatic, the visual and the physical, even the separation between life and art.

 Performers: Sam Aros-Mitchell, Talia Dixon, Charlie Maybee & Lela Pierce